Vaginal cancer is a rare type of cancer that starts in the vagina. It accounts for about

 - early exposure to HPV through sexual activity

-First, your doctor will take your medical history to find out more about your symptoms and possible risk factors.
-They’ll then do a pelvic exam to look for possible causes of your symptoms.
-They’ll also do a Pap smear to check for any abnormal cells in your vaginal area.
+First, a doctor or other HCP will take your medical history to find out more about your symptoms and possible risk factors.
+They’ll then do a pelvic exam to look for possible causes of your symptoms and carry out a Pap smear to check for any abnormal cells in your vaginal area.

 If the Pap smear shows any abnormal cells, your doctor will do a colposcopy.
-This is a procedure where your doctor uses a magnifying instrument called a colposcope to examine your vaginal walls and cervix to see where the abnormal cells are.
+This is a procedure where a magnifying instrument called a colposcope is used to examine your vaginal walls and cervix to see where the abnormal cells are.

-If the cells are cancerous, your doctor will most likely do an MRI, CT scan, or PET scan to see if the cancer has spread to other parts of the body.
+If the cells are cancerous, a doctor or other HCP will most likely do an MRI, CT scan, or PET scan to see if the cancer has spread to other parts of the body.

 - Vaginal intraepithelial neoplasia (VAIN).
 VAIN is a type of precancer.
 There are abnormal cells in the vaginal lining, but they’re not growing or spreading yet.
 VAIN isn’t cancer.

 - Stage 1.
 Cancer is only in the vaginal wall.